sssidharth/cybernetics-assignment/README.md

  ## Deployment

  - The app has been deployed on Vercel.
-It directly accesses the db.json file for fetching/updating the data as it is serverless.
+It directly accesses the db.json file for fetching/updating the data.
 (Creating a json-server itself is a complicated task which works seamlessly in local)
  - Vercel Link https://cybernetics-assignment.vercel.app/